CGB Medical Hours:

 IUDs are currently recommended as first line contraception for youth and adults.

-Dr Tessa Van Tol, MD, CCFP is now working at CGB Medical and providing women’s health services.
+Dr. Tessa Van Tol, MD, CCFP & Dr. Chelsea Smithbower, MD, CCFP are working at CGB Medical and providing women’s health services.

-Dr Van Tol requests a referral letter, to include medication and past medical history to provide the best care possible.
+We request a brief referral letter with medications and past medical history to provide the best care possible.
 Patients will be contacted for an appointment.

 Despite relaxing of some provincial restrictions, masks and hand sanitizing continues to be required in medical facilities.

 We have no restrictions on in-person visits and are using both telemedicine (phone and video) as well as in person care.

 If you feel an office visit is most appropriate for your visit, discuss that with our front desk staff when you call to book your appointment.
 We also may ask you to come to the office if we feel your needs are best met in-person, or you have not been seen in person for some time.

 - Pay attention to whether your appointment is in-person or on the phone AT THE TIME OF THE APPOINTMENT; if you are not sure, please contact the office to confirm.

 - Phone the office to discuss whether you should be seen in person or not, if you have any symptoms of COVID.
 Please do rapid testing as well, so we can properly triage you to be seen safely in the office, if needed.